N'Golo Kante ruled out of Chelsea clashes with Wolves & Valencia | Goal.com

 And while Lampard says the France international is close to a return to action, he admitted that the next two games will come too soon for Kante as he is still "a week or so" away from full fitness.

+"N’Golo is not fit," the former Chelsea and England star told reporters ahead of the trip to Molineaux Stadium.
+"This game has come too soon for Kante, hopefully close.
+We are waiting for that final step, but hopefully that will be the same time."

-Lampard does, however, have some good news for the Blues, as he confirmed defender Antonio Rudiger is available once again, while Pedro and Mateo Kovacic are fit, too.
+Lampard did, however, have some good news for the Blues, as he confirmed defender Antonio Rudiger is available once again, while Pedro and Mateo Kovacic are fit, too.

 "Rudiger is fit to play.
-He will have an important role," Lampard added ahead of the trip to Molineaux Stadium.

-"I know how good he has been since he has been here.
-We missed him.
+It’s a choice for myself, but he will have an important role.
+We have missed him as we have with a few more front line players.

-"Rudiger is not old but he needs to take on the responsibility of being a leader."
+"Rudiger is not old but he needs to take on the responsibility of being a leader.
+It is important in a team.
+I don’t want a young team for the sake of it.
+He can be influential.
+He is ready to take on those roles."

+Meanwhile, Callum Hudson-Odoi and Reece James are set to step up their recovery from injury by featuring for the Chelsea Under 23s in Friday night's match against Brighton.

+Hudson-Odoi has been out since April with a ruptured Achilles tendon, but is set to return much sooner than expected, while James has been out with an ankle ligament problem since the summer.